 Dangerous driving vs careless driving

 Would you be able to tell someone the difference between careless driving and dangerous driving?
-It’s a confusing clarification for many people, but basically it comes down to the fact that dangerous driving is a criminal offense, while careless driving is not.
+It’s a confusing clarification for many people, but it comes down to the fact that dangerous driving can earn a criminal conviction, while careless driving is not.

 Careless driving will only go on your driving record (which still affects your car insurance rates), while dangerous driving is more severe: